UFC Fight Night: Figueiredo vs. Benavidez 2: Predictions & Analysis

 A few statistical edges stand out.
 Narimani throws significantly more leather — a 0.4 sig. strike per minute gap.
 Dawson is far more active with takedowns, averaging 3.0 more per 15 minutes.
 Narimani has tighter striking defense, making opponents miss more often.

-**The Pick: Grant Dawson over Nad Narimani.** The model is firm on this one: Dawson at 75%.
+The Pick: Grant Dawson over Nad Narimani.
+We're leaning Dawson here at 73%, a solid but not overwhelming edge.
 The market and our model are aligned — the line looks fair.

 Joel Alvarez vs Joe Duffy